What defines a great group profile on nDash?

 - About Us: let writers know the quick boiler plate about your company – be sure to highlight what sets you apart from your competitors and what makes your company special

-- Our Industry: highlight the space your company operates in, this will also help you receive industry pitches, in addition to direct pitches
+- Topics: highlight the space your company operates in, this will also help you receive industry pitches, in addition to direct pitches

 - Keywords: in addition to highlighting what you’d like your content to focus on, these keywords also help writers find your company profile, so use a few keywords that are the most important to you in the industry.
 Note: you can choose which keywords (or new keywords) you want for specific posts, so no need to cram them all here